jmaslin/jmaslin.github.io/_posts/2014-11-10-unclassifieds.markdown

     Buzz at 10:21pm: Looking to bake a cake; I can provide eggs, flour, and an oven.
                    	 Open to all friends of friends within a mile.
                    	 This buzz will expire in one hour if not answered.

+<em>This is the first post in my new Ideas series, where I will be blogging about different ideas that come to mind.</em>